FLASH2332/YOUTUBE/README.md

 Toggleable sidebar for navigation.
 Search functionality with search bar and buttons.
 User options with icons for notifications, grid view, and video upload.
-Dynamic loading of video content from a JSON file.
+Dynamic loading of video content from a database.
 Hover effects and interactive elements for improved user experience.

 **Installation**